 - Use SUE Form A for the notification.
 SUE Form A is available in all the official EU languages.
 Please use the English form when possible.

-- Instructions for completing SUE Form A are available here.
+- Instructions for completing SUE Form A are available at the European Commission website.

 - Please provide all the available information on the case.

 - You do not necessarily have all of the information that is requested in SUE Form A. However, the initial notification should be submitted if the following minimum information is available: